 Native to Japan.
 This species is hardy to –10°F/–23°C but has poor winter appearance in cold-winter areas.
-Takes dry heat and alkaline soil, but struggles in intense heat, saline soils of desert.
-Compact; 1/2 to 1-in., round-tipped leaves are a lively bright green in summer, brown or bronze in winter in many areas.
-Grows slowly 4 to 6 ft. high and wide if not pruned.
-Most often clipped as hedge or shaped into globes, tiers, pyramids in containers.
-Can keep to 6 in. tall as border edging.‘Winter Gem’
+Takes dry heat and alkaline soil, but struggles in intense heat and saline soils of the desert.
+Compact; 1/2–1-in., round-tipped leaves are a lively bright green in summer, brown or bronze in winter in many areas.
+Grows slowly to 4–6 ft. high and wide if not pruned.
+Most often clipped as a hedge or shaped into globes, tiers, or pyramids in containers.
+Can keep to 6 in. tall as a border edging.‘Winter Gem’

-‘Winter Gem’ retains its deep green foliagecolor through winter.
+‘Winter Gem’ retains its deep green foliage color through the winter.